 Volksparkstadion, Football stadium in Hamburg, Germany

 Volksparkstadion is a football stadium in the Bahrenfeld district with a capacity of around 57,000 seats.
-The facility features modern infrastructure and viewing areas designed so spectators throughout the ground can see the pitch clearly.
+The facility offers modern infrastructure and viewing areas designed so spectators throughout the ground can see the pitch clearly.

 The community of curious travelers